croucherk/SANS-Holiday-Hack-2023/challenges/azure-101.md

 4. Ok, now use one of the resource groups to get a list of function apps.
 For more information: https://learn.microsoft.com/en-us/cli/azure/functionapp?view=azure-cli-latest

+> *Note*:
+> Some of the information returned from this command relates to other cloud assets used by Santa and his elves.

 **Answer**:

 ```bash